liquidinvestigations/image-classification-service/README.md

 There are three supported models which are `MobileNetV2`, `ResNet50`, `InceptionV3` and `DenseNet121`.
 To choose which model will be used to detect objects set the `IMAGE_CLASSIFICATION_MODEL` environment variable to either `mobilenet`, `resnet`, `inception` or `densenet`.

 ## Setting up waitress
-The service uses `waitress`as a server and exposes port `5001`.
-The amount of threads used by waitress can be controlled through the environment variable `WAITRESS_THREADS` which is set in the Dockerfile.
+The service uses `gunicorn`as a server and exposes port `5001`.
+It uses 5 workers with 8 threads each, restarting each worker after 100-150 requests to avoid memory leaks and instability.

 ## Running tests locally
 To run the tests locally using `drone`, execute `./run_tests.sh`.